risingwavelabs/risingwave-operator/docs/general/api.md

 </em>
 </td>
 <td>
-<p>VirtualHostedStyle indicates to use a virtual hosted endpoint when endpoint is specified.</p>
+<p>VirtualHostedStyle indicates to use a virtual hosted endpoint when endpoint is specified.
+The operator automatically
+adds the bucket prefix for you if this is enabled.
+Be careful about doubly using the style by specifying an endpoint of virtual hosted style as well as enabling this.</p>
 </td>
 </tr>
 </tbody>